7h30th3r0n3/Evil-M5Core2/README.md

 </div>
 </div>

+### NEW ! from v1.1.6 : Karma Spear !

+For those who do not have GPS but still want to have a use for the wardriving function,

+now at the end of a wardriving you can directly record the open networks that you have crossed in order to do targeted karma,

+at the end From the scan a KarmaList.txt file is created and karma spear uses this list of SSIDs.
+You can also add custom SSIDs to the list.

 ### NEW ! from v1.1.5 : Wardriving !

 You can now use your Evil-M5Core2 and AtomS3 as a wardriving tool !